|Chemical composition||ZrO2 65% SiO2 35%||Size(mm)|

 How Are Zirconia Silicate Beads Made?

-To get the ideal Zirconia Silicate beads, you start with powdered constituents.
+To get the ideal Zirconia Silicate beads, you start with powdered ingredients.

 Of the entire composition, the majority would need to consist of ZrO2, at over 60%.